mblakele/task-rebalancer/README.md

 Finally, note that following this procedure may result in forests containing many deleted fragments.
 To recover disk space, you may wish to force some forests to merge.
+This code does not monitor free disk space: that is your job.

 Setup
 ---